Top places to see in Lisbon for booklovers

-Translated into English, the bookstore name means “to read slowly” and that’s exactly the mood here.
-Flip through those pages, take time, follow every single word on that line with the tip of your finger.
+Translated into English, the bookstore name means “to read slowly,” and that’s exactly the mood here.
+Flip through those pages, take time, and follow every word on that line with the tip of your finger.
 Go back.
 Do it again.

 Rua Rodrigues de Faria 103 – 1300-501 Lisboa